Directors

 Co-Director

-Crimmins is currently a co-Director of the USC/UCLA Center on Biodemography and Population Health which she founded with Teresa Seeman.
+Eileen Crimmins PhD is currently a co-Director of the USC/UCLA Center on Biodemography and Population Health which she founded with Teresa Seeman.
 She is the AARP Professor of Gerontology in the Leonard Davis School of Gerontology and a University Professor at the University of Southern California.
 Crimmins is known for her work on trends in mortality and morbidity.
 In addition, she has contributed to the development of the literature on active life expectancy and biological aging.
 Crimmins is involved in the monitoring and design of a number of major national and international demographic surveys on health in the older population.
 Crimmins and Seeman also founded the Network on Measurement of Biological Risk which has now moved to the University of Michigan with Crimmins, Jessica Faul, and Colter Mitchell as MPIs.
 Crimmins also co directs the multidisciplinary Training in Gerontology grant at USC.

 Jennifer Ailshire